 Type of Course Examples/Possibilities

-1. Calculus I MAT-111 Calculus I
+1. Calculus I • MAT-111 Calculus I

-2. Exploration course ART-204-01/HSP-270-01 Art & Archaeology of Ancient Americas THE-203 Costume Design
+2. Exploration course REL-195/MUS-204 Music of Christianity THE-203 Costume Design

-- Students with significant high school experience in Computer Science may be ready to take CSC-111 Intro to Programming, but should speak with Prof. Chad Westphal (department chair) to discuss prior to selecting this course. - MAT-111 Calculus I is a prerequisite for some intermediate/advanced courses in the CSC major, and is thus required, but does not necessarily have to be completed in the first year.
-A student who placed into MAT-100, however, will benefit from requesting MAT-100 enrollment in the first semester and completing MAT-100 and MAT-111 in the first year. - Students who are considering majoring or minoring in Mathematics would be better served by taking a course in the Calculus sequence (MAT-100 as needed, 111, 112) or Linear Algebra (MAT-223) depending on placement, and then planning to take Combinatorics (MAT-219) in an even-year spring semester.
-MAT-219 counts for the Math major or minor, but MAT-108 does not.
+- Students with significant high school experience in Computer Science may be ready to take CSC-111 Intro to Programming, but should speak with Prof. Colin McKinney (department chair) to discuss prior to selecting this course. - MAT-111 is a prerequisite for some intermediate/advanced courses in the Computer Science major, and is thus required, but does not necessarily have to be completed in the first year.
+A student who placed into MAT-100, however, will benefit from requesting MAT-100 enrollment in the first semester and completing MAT-100 and MAT-111 in the first year. - Students who are considering majoring or minoring in Mathematics would be better served by taking a course in the Calculus sequence (MAT-100 as needed, MAT-111, or MAT-112) or Linear Algebra (MAT-223) depending on placement, and then planning to take MAT-219 Combinatorics in an even-year Spring semester, e.g. Spring 2026.
+MAT-219 counts toward the Math major or minor, but MAT-108 does not.